-What is PGT-A (formerly known as PGS testing) And Should I Consider It?
+What is PGS testing and Should I Consider It?

-If you know you need in vitro fertilization (IVF), you might want to speak to your doctor about whether or not you should consider using Preimplantation Genetic Testing for Aneuploidy known as PGT-A. PGT-A, which had been known as PGS testing up until recently, is a genetic study of the embryos produced during your IVF cycle which has a goal of helping you have a successful pregnancy and a healthy baby.
+If you know you need in vitro fertilization (IVF), you might want to speak to your doctor about whether or not you should consider using PGS testing, which stands for Preimplantation Genetic Screening.
+PGS testing is a genetic study of the embryos produced during your IVF cycle which has a goal of helping you have a successful pregnancy and a healthy baby.

-Whether you know it as it’s former name, PGS testing, or the recent name of PGT-A, the test remains the same.
-It screens your embryos for any chromosomal abnormalities before transferring the embryo into your uterus.
+PGS testing screens your embryos for any chromosomal abnormalities before transferring the embryo into your uterus.
 If you and your doctor feel you could benefit from this test, it fits easily into your routine IVF treatment.

 Who Should Consider It?

-- If you’ve had multiple rounds of IVF that were not successful: PGT-A is known to increase the likelihood of a successful embryo transfer by identifying which embryos appear chromosomally normal.
+- If you’ve had multiple rounds of IVF that were not successful: PGS testing is known to increase the likelihood of a successful embryo transfer by identifying which embryos appear chromosomally normal.
 In turn, this may help eliminate the need for as many cycles of IVF.

 Ultimately, deciding if PGS testing is important or beneficial to your next IVF cycle is a conversation for you and your doctor to have.
 The ideal goal is for you to be well-informed about the options available to you so you can speak to your partner and reproductive endocrinologist about what you feel comfortable with and what will give you the best chance of a happy, healthy pregnancy.